lzhu-r/jekyll_blog/about.md

 title: About Me
 ---

-I am a 20-something guy living in beautiful Halifax, Nova Scotia.
-I'm currently employed by Environment and Climate Change Canada and I work in the R environment frequently, though this website will mostly about my life outside of work.
-In my spare time I enjoy fishing, rock climbing, and caring for my houseplants.
-I also enjoy playing around with R and doing a bit of data visualization.
-I haven't worked on it a whole lot and I hope to improve my skills a lot over time.
+I currently live in Halifax, Nova Scotia and work for Environment and Climate Change Canada in the physical sciences.
+In my work I use the R environment often, though this website will mostly about my life and projects outside of work.
+In my spare time I enjoy fishing, rock climbing, and caring for my houseplants!
+I also enjoy playing around with R and doing a bit of data analysis and visualization.
+I'm still relatively new to the intricacies of R, and I hope to be able to improve my skills.

 Please see the sidebar for my socials and GitHub.